cryptimeleon/cryptimeleon.github.io/contributors/composite-builds.md

 ---
-title: Resolving and Building Snapshot Builds
+title: Composite Builds For Snapshot Versions
 toc: true
 ---

-Originally, the upb.crypto libraries were distributed via the universities own Nexus repository.
+Originally, the **upb.crypto** libraries were distributed via the universities own Nexus repository.
 Since then, the Nexus has been restricted to the university network, necessitating a switch to a different host for our libraries.
 Release versions are hosted on Maven Central, but snapshot builds are not appropriate to host there.